blekhmanlab/biomehorizon/index.md

 ### Loading in the package

-The sample data sets and dependencies are loaded automatically on package download.
+The sample data sets and dependencies are loaded automatically with the package.

 ```
 ## Install devtools